michaelohyang/OCR-web/backend/BE_README.md

 - `multer.ts`: This file is used to implement 'multer' package which is used to receive the image uploaded from the front end.
 - `ocrScan.ts`: <TODO HERE>

-There is one more page called `constant.ts` in Util folder.
+There is one more page called `constant.ts` in the Util folder.
 This files stores some constants used in the backend files.

 ## How To Set Up Firebase
 <TO DO HERE>